gzardini/course-CRA/modules/modeling-and-control/docs/03-exercises/00_exer.md

 $\dot{\vec{x}}=A\vec{x}+Bu=\begin{bmatrix}0 & v\\ 0 & 0\end{bmatrix}\vec{x}+\begin{bmatrix}0\\1\end{bmatrix}u$
 $\vec{y}=C\vec{x}=\begin{bmatrix}1 & 0\\ 0 & 1 \end{bmatrix}\vec{x}$
 With state vector $\vec{x}=\begin{bmatrix}d, & \varphi\end{bmatrix}^T$ and input $u=\omega$.
 Notice, that the matrix $C$ is an identity matrix, which means that the states are directly mapped to the outputs.
-Discretize the system in terms of velocity $v$ and the sampling time $T_s$ using exact discretisation (if you do not remember how, have a look at chapter 1.4 in [](#bib:SigSys)) and test your discretization using the provided [Matlab-files](https://github.com/duckietown/docs-exercises/tree/master19/book/exercises/200_control_systems/additional_material)).
+Discretize the system in terms of velocity $v$ and the sampling time $T$ using exact discretisation (if you do not remember how, have a look at chapter 1.4 in [](#bib:SigSys)) and test your discretization using the provided [Matlab-files](https://github.com/duckietown/docs-exercises/tree/master19/book/exercises/200_control_systems/additional_material)).
 What do you observe?
 Add the found matrices in the template `controller-2.py`.

 <end/>